Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Introduction

 which, for $C$ sufficiently small, is an infinite set of zero upper Banach density by the classical Tchebychef's inhomogenous version of Dirichlet's Approximation Theorem (see \cite{Grace18}). \end{Example} \begin{Remark} Examples analogous to \cref{example_8} exist where $[\cdot]$ is replaced by $\lfloor\cdot\rfloor$ and $\lceil\cdot\rceil$.
 One can also create an example where the dynamical system is an irrational rotation instead of a rotation on only two points.
 Finally we point out that, by choosing $\alpha$ appropriately one can make the set $\big\{n\in\N: \{n\alpha-1/2\}<C/n\big\}$ be arbitrarily sparse. \end{Remark}

 In view of \cref{example_8} one might suspect that polynomials with irrational coefficients are the only obstruction to an affirmative answer to \cref{question_intro}.
 The following example shows that this is not the case.
-In fact, no integer linear combination of the functions $f_1$ and $f_2$ in the following example are in $\R[x]\setminus\Z[x]$. \begin{Example} Let $f_1(n)=n+\sqrt{n}$ and $f_2(n)=n-\sqrt{n}$.
-Since the parity of $\lfloor f_1(n)\rfloor$ and of $\lfloor f_2(n)\rfloor$ are different whenever $n$ is not a perfect square, we see that, for a rotation on two points (i.e. with the same $T$ and $A$ as in \cref{example_8}) the set \eqref{eqn_R_A} has $0$ Banach upper density.
+In fact, no integer linear combination of the functions $f_1$ and $f_2$ in the following example belongs to $\R[x]\setminus\Z[x]$. \begin{Example} Let $f_1(n)=n+\sqrt{n}$ and $f_2(n)=n-\sqrt{n}$.
+Since $\lfloor f_{1}(n)\rfloor $ and $\lfloor f_{2}(n)\rfloor $ have different parity whenever $n$ is not a perfect square, we see that, for a rotation on two points (i.e. with the same $T$ and $A$ as in \cref{example_8}) the set \eqref{eqn_R_A} has $0$ Banach upper density.
 However, it follows from \cref{thm_poly_szmeredi} that the set \eqref{eqn_R_A} has an infinite intersection with the set of perfect squares, and hence is itself infinite. \end{Example}

 Our final example shows that the hypothesis in Corollary A4 can not be weakened to the assumption that $\poly(f_1,\dots,f_k)=\emptyset$. \begin{Example} Let $f_1(t)=t^{5/2}$ and let $f_2(t)=5/2t^{3/2}+t$.
 Let $\alpha\in\R$ be irrational, let $\epsilon>0$ be small and let $E=\{n\in\N:\{n\alpha\}<\epsilon\}$.
 Since the linear combination tends to $1$ as $t\to\infty$, if for some $a,n\in\N$ we have $a+\{0,[f_1(n)],[f_1(n+1)],f_1(n+2)],[f_2(n)],[f_2(n+1)]\}\subset E$, then we would have $\{k\alpha\}<6\epsilon$ for some integer $k$ with $|k|\leq6$.
 By choosing $\epsilon$ and $\alpha$ appropriately, this becomes impossible, showing that the conclusion of Corollary A4 fails for these functions. \end{Example}